 Chapter Creation ^TOP

-If your institution does not have a chapter, creating one is easy.
-First make sure your your institution doesn't already have a chapter has become inactive.
+IIf your institution does not have a chapter, creating one is easy.
+First make sure your institution doesn't already have a chapter that has become inactive.
 Visit our chapters page and search through the list for the name of your school.
-If you're on the list you can simply reactivate your chapter (see Reactivating Inactive Chapters directly below).
-Accredited Institutions that offer a major, minor, certificate or its equivalent, in geography and lack a GTU chapter may petition for a charter for a new chapter.
+If you're on the list, you can simply reactivate your chapter (see Reactivating Inactive Chapters directly below).
+Accredited institutions that offer a major, minor, certificate or its equivalent, in geography and lack a GTU chapter may petition for a charter for a new chapter.
 Institutions outside of the United States must meet and maintain the standards of the Association of College Honor Societies with respect to the mission and quality of eligible institutions.
 A petition must be made by a group of six or more individuals eligible for membership.
 The faculty member who will become the sponsor or the department chair must complete the petition.
 The fee to establish a new charter is $100 minimum.
-The fee may be higher based on actual cost.
+The fee may be higher based on actual cost of printing the charter certificate.
 A letter of support from the geography department chair or appropriate administrator must also be submitted.
 A Petition for Charter form is available on the GTU website.
 Approval of a charter is accomplished by a vote of the President, First Vice President, and Executive Secretary after accreditation of the petitioning institution is verified.

 Reactivating Inactive Chapters ^TOP

 Chapters that fail to add at least one member in two successive years are considered inactive.
 There is no formal procedure for reactivating a chapter beyond submitting an initiate report form.
 After the Executive Secretary processes the initiate report and payment, the chapter is active again.